36th Engineer Brigade (United States)

 The 36th Engineer Brigade is a combat engineer brigade of the United States Army based at Fort Hood, Texas.
 The brigade is a subordinate unit of III Armored Corps.

 The unit is responsible for providing command and control to subordinate Engineer units.
 The unit was formerly designated as the 36th Engineer Group, and before that as the 36th Engineer Regiment.
 The 36th is the only unit that has been organized in all three command structures that are commanded by a Colonel in the U.S. Army; regiment, group, and brigade.

 With a lineage that dates back to 1933, the 36th Engineer Brigade saw action in the North African Campaign and the Italian Campaign, and it eventually participated it the invasion of mainland Europe.
 Trained in amphibious assault, the brigade saw its role change several times, from combat engineers to front line infantry.
 It would later serve in the Korean War, earning several unit decorations.
 Recently, it has seen tours of duty in both Iraq and Afghanistan.

 Organization

-The 36th Engineer Brigade is part of III Armored Corps, and consists of a Headquarters and Headquarters Company, which is located at Fort Hood, Texas and four Engineer Battalions: 4th Engineer Battalion, 5th Engineer Battalion, 20th Engineer Battalion, and the 62nd Engineer Battalion.
+The 36th Engineer Brigade is part of III Armored Corps, and consists of a Headquarters and Headquarters Company, which is located at Fort Hood, Texas and three Engineer Battalions: 5th Engineer Battalion, 20th Engineer Battalion, and the 62nd Engineer Battalion.

 The brigade was the first of the US Army's Engineer Brigades to be converted to a modular design.
 This means that the Brigade can be deployed and sustain itself independently, without a division or corps level command supporting it.
 Additionally, the brigade's design allows it to take command of additional units within a theater of operations, allowing for greater versatility on the battlefield.